WAY-2C technology is concerned with identification based on color, false color, spectral

 is one or more orders of magnitude smaller

-than the original data set, and computation requires a couple of minutes on a modest PC.
+than the original data set, and determination requires a couple of minutes on a modest PC.

 Color images constructed from the subset are ready for any manual or machine interpretation.